fbk-most/civic-digital-twins/docs/design/dd-000-engine.md

 With topological sorting, we already have a powerful way of transforming a DAG into an actionable sequence of operations for producing a value.
 However, the compile does not execute the DAG directly.
-Rather, it splits the DAG into trees and then evaluates each tree independently.
+Rather, it splits the DAG into explicit trees and then evaluates each tree independently.

 ## frontend/forest.py: Tree Partitioning